naty-c/Projeto-Check-Green/README.md

 ### API OpenStreetMap
 https://www.openstreetmap.org/help

-## Scripts adicionais no package.json:
+## Additional scripts in package.json:

 1. "start:dev": "nodemon src/index.js",
 2. "swagger": "node ./swagger.js",
 3. "test-coordinates": "node src/service/test.coordinates.js"

-### Para rodar o repositório em ambiente local
+### To run the repository in a local environment:
 `npm run start:dev`

-### Para atualizar e rodar o Swagger.json com autogen
+### To update and run Swagger.json with autogen:
 `npm run swagger`

 ### Para gerar coordenadas com test.coordinates.js
-Arquivo separado em service para buscar as coordenadas para o cadastro de novos lugares.
-Basta colocar o nome do lugar na const address e usar o comando `npm run test-coordinates` no terminal para ter acesso às informações de latitude e longitude
+Separate file in service folder to search for coordinates when registering new places.
+Add the name of a place using the const address and type the command `npm run test-coordinates` in the terminal to access the latitude and longitude information

-## Bibliotecas utilizadas
+## Libraries used

 ### Sequelize
 `npm install sequelize`

-### Driver do PostgreSQL
+### PostgreSQL Drive
 `npm install pg pg-hstore`

-### CLI do Sequelize
+### Sequelize CLI
 `npm install -g sequelize-cli`

 ### Dotenv